AdrianC165/ObesityPrediction/README.md

 ```
 ## Running the Code in VS Code

-1. **Download the dataset** from the provided link and place it in the same directory as the Python script.
+1. **Download the dataset** from the provided link and place it in the same directory as the main.py.

 2. **Open VS Code** and navigate to the project directory.